johnkchan/jay-bot/README.md

 ## Discord Commands

-A list of all Jay Bot Commands can be found through the .help command on the Discord platform
+A list of all Jay Bot Commands can be found by using the .help command on the Discord platform

 ```bash
 .help